Fluvial Geomorphologist New England

 Click Here to view Tuition Fees & Registration Form

-Click here for a detailed description of the course
+Click here for a detailed description of the courses

 Explore the principles of fluvial geomorphology in this short course designed for those dealing with flooding, erosion, and habitat issues along rivers and streams.
-The course will provide the background knowledge and skills for understanding a river's response to various natural and human alterations of watershed conditions, which will help participants recognize unstable channel reaches in a watershed and determine the appropriate stream restoration techniques to employ in various settings.
+The course will provide the necessary knowledge and skills for understanding a river's response to various natural and human alterations of watershed conditions.
+Both the class and field trip components of the course will help participants recognize unstable channel reaches in a watershed and determine the appropriate stream restoration techniques to employ in various settings.

-Using Fluvial Geomorphology in Watershed Assessment and Stream Restoration
+Using Fluvial Geomorphology to Improve Stream Restoration and Watershed Assessment

 About John Field, PhD